-Dr. Falk is a sought after lecturer for medical and psychiatric conferences, on such topics as, integrative psychiatry, the use of supplements in psychiatric treatment, the role of thyroid and adrenal hormones in depression and other psychiatric illnesses, psychiatric illness and treatment in a medical practice, and spiritual aspects of illness and health.
+Dr. Falk is a sought-after lecturer for medical and psychiatric conferences, on such topics as, integrative psychiatry, the use of supplements in psychiatric treatment, the role of thyroid and adrenal hormones in depression and other psychiatric illnesses, psychiatric illness and treatment in a medical practice, and spiritual aspects of illness and health.

-She currently lectures on Integrative Psychiatry at Mount Sinai Medical Center.
-She also serves as co-chair of the Integrative Psychiatry Task Force of the American Psychiatric Association, New York County District Branch.
+She has lectured on Integrative Psychiatry at Mount Sinai Medical Center.
 Before joining Mt Sinai, she was on the faculty of New York State Psychiatric Institute/Columbia University College of Physicians and Surgeons for 25 years.
+She served as co-chair of the Integrative Psychiatry Task Force of the American Psychiatric Association, New York County District Branch.
 In 1985, she founded The Project for Psychiatric Outreach to the Homeless, Inc, (PPOH) an award-winning program, which continues to provide free psychiatric services to mentally ill homeless adults, children and families throughout New York City.
-She started this project with $800 on her kitchen table which rose to $1.8 million under her leadership.
-PPOH was recently awarded the prestigious American Psychiatric Association Gold Award.

-Dr Falk has been acknowledged by her peers as among our country’s best psychiatrists as a Distinguished Life Fellow of the American Psychiatric Association.
-In addition, she was awarded the Exemplary Psychiatrist Award by the National Alliance for the Mentally Ill (NAMI); the Good Neighbor Award by Goddard Riverside Community Center; and she was selected as one of the New York Super Doctors in 2011, 2012, and 2013, featured as a special advertising supplement in The New York Times Magazine section.
+Dr. Falk has been acknowledged by her peers as among our country’s best psychiatrists as a Distinguished Life Fellow of the American Psychiatric Association.
+In addition, she was awarded the Exemplary Psychiatrist Award by the National Alliance for the Mentally Ill (NAMI); the Good Neighbor Award by Goddard Riverside Community Center; and she was selected as one of the New York Super Doctors in 2011, 2012, and 2013.

 She discovered late in life that she has some musical talent, studied with a member of the senior piano faculty at Juilliard for four years and has recorded a CD of piano music.